Bayesian Neural Networks for Reversible Steganography: Methodology

-For the time being, we assume an uncertainty map is derived from either/both $\hat{\boldsymbol{y}}$ or/and $\boldsymbol{\sigma}^2$.
+For the time being, we assume an uncertainty map as being derived from either/both $\hat{\boldsymbol{y}}$ or/and $\boldsymbol{\sigma}^2$.
 The map indicates an estimated uncertainty over the prediction for each pixel and provides guidance on message embedding.
-Residual modulation is premised on a statistical principle (i.e. \emph{law of error}) that residuals generally centre around zero and the frequency of a residual is inversely proportional to its magnitude \cite{Wilson:1923aa}.
-It assigns residuals of small magnitude (thresholded by a parameter $\alpha$) as the \emph{stego channel} to carry the payload at the expense of causing greater distortion to large residuals.
-Based on a supposition that the expected residual magnitude can be captured by the uncertainty map, we can modulate the residuals along ascending uncertainty or alternatively sort them by ascending uncertainty prior to modulation, rendering an optimal embedding pathway.
+Uncertainty may be caused by certain rare and stochastic patterns in images.
+Residual modulation is premised on a statistical principle (i.e. law of error) that residuals generally centre around zero and the frequency of a residual is inversely proportional to its magnitude~\cite{Wilson:1923aa}.
+In general, it assigns residuals of small magnitude as the \emph{stego channel} to carry the payload at the expense of causing greater distortion to large residuals.
+Based on the supposition that the expected residual magnitude can be captured by the uncertainty map, we can modulate the residuals in order of ascending uncertainty.
+In practice, we sort them by ascending uncertainty prior to modulation, leading to an adaptive embedding pathway (in contrast to a sequential or random pathway).
 In the encoding phase, residuals are computed by $\boldsymbol{\epsilon} = \boldsymbol{y} - \hat{\boldsymbol{y}}$.
-Message bits are embedded by modulating the residuals via a reversible coding algorithm, causing recoverable distortion to the residuals:
+Message bits are embedded by modulating the residuals, causing recoverable distortion to the residuals: